Getting started with data analysis#

 dtype: float64

-Note that Pandas is smart about the conversion, detecting a single floating point value (7.0) and assigning all values in the Series the data type float64.
-If needed, you can also set a custom index when creating the object:
+Note that pandas is smart about the conversion, detecting a single floating point value (7.0) and assigning all values in the Series the data type float64.
+If needed, you can also create a custom index when creating the object.

 print(number_series)